 If your broker does not have a Broker ID card, work with someone else.

-Go to any typing centre with your documentary requirements and pay AED 195.
-Deposits such as security deposits should also be stated in your Ejari.
-Ensure that you get a receipt for the deposit and retain this together with proof of ownership of the property and a copy of the landlord’s passport.
+Go to any typing center with your documents and register your contract with Ejari by paying AED 195 fee.
+Deposits, such as security deposits or others, should also be stated in your Ejari.
+Ensure that you get a receipt for the deposit and retain this along with proof of ownership of the property and a copy of the landlord’s passport.

 If he/she does so, you can file a case with the Rent Committee based on Decree No (26) of 2013.